cmajor-lang/cmajor/examples/patches/GuitarLSTM/README.md

 ## GuitarLSTM

-This patch is a machine leaning inference implemented in Cmajor.
+This example demonstrates Cmajor being used for machine learning inference.

 The code to generate this patch can be found in https://github.com/cmajor-lang/GuitarLSTM, which is a fork of the github project provided by https://guitarml.com